bitwes/GodotInputRecorder/README.md

 # Godot Input Recorder
 I made a thing.
 I have no idea if this is a good idea or not...but here it is.
 Open up an issue and let me know what it needs to be useful.

 This records input (via `_input(event)`).
 Hit the record button and it will make a new recording.
 Select a recording from the list and hit play and it will play a recording.
+You can even play recordings from code, see the example at the end.

 You can set the filename it will use to save/load in the editor.
 If you don't set it, it will save in the same directory as the scene it is in, with a name of `<whatever the scene is called>_input_recording.cfg`.
 This was done because I thought it would be helpful and lead to less configuring and remembering of paths.
 It's either really smart, or "too smart".

+Find `IR_InputRecorderControl` in the in-editor help for more information.

 # The Vision
-I was messing around with the various `GutInputSender` methods and what not and I thought..."hey, what if you could just record the input and use that in a test?".
+I was messing around with the various `GutInputSender` methods and I thought..."hey, what if you could just record the input and use that in a test?".
 So I made this.
 The idea is that you would create a scene with limited scope for integration tests.
 You'd add an `InputRecorder`, record some input, then run the recordings in your test and make some assertions.
 There's an example of using it below.

-If you use this some other way, please open an issue describing how you are using it.
+This doesn't have to be the way you use it.
+Doowutchyalike.
+Let me know how it's going.

 # How it works
 This could end up being a bad way to do it...but this is what it does.
 * When you hit record, it will record all input that comes into the `_input(event)` method on the recorder.
 It will record the frame count (since starting the recording) and all input that comes in on that frame.
+Only frames where input is received are recorded.
 * When you playback it will increase a counter in `_physics_process` and if it has input for that frame, it will send it to `Input.parse_event`.